 The Department also expects students to maintain a minimum 3.2 GPA in the core courses.
-This is not a hard requirement, but the academic progress of students with a core course GPA below 3.2 will be explicitly reviewed by faculty during the preliminary evaluation (see V.D, below).
+While a student with a core GPA below 3.2 will not necessarily be excluded from continuing in their program, their case will be explicitly reviewed by faculty during the preliminary evaluation (see V.D, below).